Fabulous Las Vegas: a World Dining Capital

 These are Las Vegas's Top 10 Restaurants according to the 2013 edition of the indispensable annual guidebook, Eating Las Vegas.
 It is written with passion and authority by Sin City's reigning triumvirate of dining critics: John Curtas, Al Mancini, and Max Jacobson (a frequent Guest Author here at Luxury Travel).

-Below, a sneak preview of Eating Las Vegas 2013: the Three Fresskateers' Top 10 Restaurants in Vegas, in alphabetical order.
+Below, a cheat sheet for Eating Las Vegas 2013: the Three Fresskateers' Top 10 Restaurants in Vegas, in alphabetical order.

 Is your inner carnivore calling?
 The beef at CUT, Wolfgang Puck's contemporary steakhouse in The Palazzo is dry-aged for weeks, soaking up flavor and character.
 But CUT's starters, salads, sides, seafood, and desserts are crave-worthy, too.